 Jon calls from up ahead for them to come see what he and Robb have found.
 They find Robb holding something in his arms next to the corpse of a wolf larger than Bran's pony.
 Jon correctly identifies the corpse as a direwolf.
 Theon comments that direwolves have not been seen south of the Wall for two hundred years.
 Bran then notices that Robb is cradling a small pup, and gives it a stroke after Robb reassures him.
 Then Jon gives him another pup.

 When they inspect the mother's corpse, they find a large piece of shattered antler lodged in her throat.
 The soldiers in the company feel this to be a bad omen.
 Theon offers to kill the pups but Bran protests.
 Eddard initially states killing them would be the best but changes his mind when Jon points out that there are five pups, one for each of Eddard's legitimate children; since the direwolf is the sigil of House Stark, they must be meant to have the wolves.
 Bran immediately realizes, along with everyone else, that the comparison only works out because Jon is not claiming a pup for himself.

-Robb and Bran both state they are willing to nurse their pups themselves.
+Robb and Bran both declare that they are willing to nurse their pups themselves.
 Eddard stresses that the children must feed and raise the pups themselves, not pass them off to the servants, and must treat them well lest they become dangerous.
 Both Robb and Bran state they will not allow the pups to die.
 As they begin to ride away, Jon hears a noise and goes back to discover a sixth pup, an albino with red eyes, that has crawled away from its mother.
 Bran finds it curious that it is the only pup that has opened its eyes.
 Theon claims that the albino will die quicker than the others, but Jon disagrees, claiming it for himself.